 My 2018 year on Strava.
 Not too bad really, my best year yet so i’m happy with that.
-Click on pic for video version.
+Click on pic for a nice little video.

 Admittedly, i had to re-ride a few routes a few times to get 38th place.
 Worked hard for this one as this was my last on Rouvy for a while, as this was the final challenge needed to complete my Rouvy Career to Legend.
 So now i’m off back to Zwift for a while as i’m currently limiting my riding to focus more on my running for a change and Zwift is good for that — see how that goes.